pricempire/cs2-inspect-service-go/README.md

 2. Try manually reconnecting the bot using the `/reconnect` endpoint with the `force=true` parameter
 3. Verify that your Steam accounts have CS2 access and are not VAC banned
 4. If using proxies, ensure they are working correctly and can connect to Steam servers
+5. Check the blacklist.txt file to see if accounts have been automatically blacklisted
+6. Verify that your HTTP proxies support the CONNECT method if you're using HTTP proxies
+7. Check the session files in the sessions directory for any issues with refresh tokens

+### Bot initialization issues

+If bots are not initializing properly:

+1. Check the logs for any errors during the initialization process
+2. Verify that the MAX_CONCURRENT_BOTS setting is appropriate for your system
+3. Ensure that your proxies can handle the concurrent connection load
+4. Check if Steam is experiencing login issues or maintenance
+5. Try increasing the initialization timeout if bots are timing out during initialization

 ### Database connection issues